How to refinance, purchase or sell a home this season

 For homeowners looking to navigate today’s real estate market, there’s a lot to consider.
-Mortgage rates are still historically low, but are definitely on their way up.
-And low inventory is creating a tight housing market, meaning buyers remain active and sellers can profit from market conditions.
+Mortgage rates are still historically low and low inventory is creating a tight housing market, meaning buyers remain active and sellers can profit from market conditions.

 For existing homeowners looking to refinance, sell a home or purchase a second home, we break down all you need to know as you plan your next steps.

 You’re a homeowner making your monthly mortgage payments for some time, and have built up some nice equity in your home.
 Refinancing might be your best bet.
 One of the most popular forms of refinancing is a ‘rate and term’, in which you work with a mortgage professional to alter the rate and term of your mortgage—making it a great way to help reduce your monthly mortgage payments.

 If you’re looking to give a bump to your child’s college savings fund, borrowing from your home equity could give the lift you need.
 A home equity line of credit (HELOC) or home equity loan can turn the equity you’ve built up in your home into cash you can use.
 And if you’re feeling squeezed by the amount of bills coming your way, then refinancing your home loan with a cash-out refi could be a great way to get the money you need to consolidate bills and cut down on their high interest charges.